 Nestled between the cathedral and the bay is the Parc del Mar with its famous fountain.
 It’s a great place to snap some photos of the cathedral and the palace.
 En route to the park, you’ll also walk alongside remnants of the old fort walls that once surrounded the area.

 After snapping a few photos, we headed back up to the old city and past the Arab Baths (Banys Arabs), which are apparently one of the better preserved in Spain to Iglesia de Santa Eulalia and the Basilica de Sant Francesc – two of the city’s other famous churches.
 Other highlights include Placa Sant Jeroni with its lovely church, Placa Major with its bustling center and various eating options, and simply strolling around the more major streets in the old city with their tourist catering shops.

-The only thing we would really do different in Palma is go to the Mercado del Olivar, which was not open on a Sunday.
+The only thing we would really do differently in Palma is going to the Mercado del Olivar, which was not open on a Sunday.
 It’s meant to be a covered market attracting many merchants from across the island.

 Part 2: Tramuntana Mountains (2 Days)

 We got an early start on the second day of our Mallorca travels and picked up our rented car, which would be our companion for the remainder of the trip.
 The first stop in our mountainous adventure was the hilltop village of Valldemossa.
 The drive from Palma takes about 30 minutes and it’s not until you get close to the village that things start to get interesting.
 The village is just lovely, perched over 2 hills with a dominating cathedral, a theme that repeats itself throughout rural Mallorca.
 Parking is quite easy and we were lucky that Sunday was market day.